 851 30th Avenue SE | Rochester MN 55904 | 507-285-7557 A member of the Minnesota State system and an affirmative action/equal opportunity college.
-RCTC empowers students to three in an ever-changing, diverse society by providing access to exceptional education.
+MINNESOTA STATE RCTC empowers students to thrive in an ever-changing, diverse society by providing access to exceptional education.